COMMGMT 2500 - Organisational Behaviour

 General Course Information

-Course Code COMMGMT 2500 Course Organisational Behaviour Coordinating Unit Adelaide Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge One Semester of University study Course Description This course is designed to provide students with a foundational understanding of the history and development of Organisational Behaviour
+Course Code COMMGMT 2500 Course Organisational Behaviour Coordinating Unit Management Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge One Semester of University study Course Description This course is designed to provide students with a foundational understanding of the history and development of Organisational Behaviour

 (OB) theories and concepts.
 The body of knowledge focuses on how the attributes and behaviours of individuals and groups influence the culture, design, ethics, learning and structure of an organisation.
 The applied focus of the course is to facilitate experiential learning of contemporary approaches to conflict resolution, communication, decision making, leadership, motivation, negotiation, power and politics within a team environment.